vsvkkengam/Power-BI_HR-data-analytics/README.md

-# Power-BI_HR-data-analytics
+# HR-data-analytics
-I have worked on a HR data analytics dashboard.
+The data analysis work is done by using power BI on a HR data.

 Objective:
 1) Identifying the number of employees who are in due for promotion and not due for promotion based on their years of service.